singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

    * - singularity_module
      - if defined, add to lmod script to load this Singularity module first
      - null
-   * - lmod_dir_prefix
-     - If set, prefix module folder names with prefix (for namespacing)
-     - ""
    * - lmod_exc_prefix
      - If set, prefix module alias names with prefix (another kind of namespacing)
      - ""